pyeventsourcing/eventsourcing/README.md

 assert isinstance(world, World)
 ```

+After the aggregate object is instantiated, the `Created` event object
-The initial event object is immediately appended to the aggregate's internal
+is then appended to the aggregate's internal list of pending events.
-list of pending events.
-Pending event objects can be collected using the
+Pending event objects can be collected using the aggregate's `collect_events()`
+method.
+The aggregate event classes are defined on the aggregate class, so that
+they are "namespaced" within the aggregate class.
+Hence, the "fully qualified"
-aggregate's `collect_events()` method.
-Pleae note, the `collect_events()`
+name of the `Created` event is `World.Created`.
+Please note, the `collect_events()`
-method is used by the `Application.save()` method to collect aggregate
+method is used by the `Application.save()` method to collect aggregate events, so
-events, so they can be stored in a database.
+they can be stored in a database: you will never need to call this method explicitly
+in project code.

 ```python
 # Collect events.